RohanAlexander/telling_stories_with_data/_book/20-gather.md

 ### Exercises

+1. What are some types of probability sampling, and in what circumstances might you want to implement them (write two or three pages)?
+2. There have been some substantial political polling 'misses' in recent years (Trump and Brexit come to mind).
+To what extent do you think non-response bias was the cause of this (write a page or two, being sure to ground your writing with citations)?
+3. It seems like a lot of businesses have closed since the pandemic.
+To investigate this, we walk along some blocks downtown and count the number of businesses that are closed and open.
+To decide which blocks to walk, we open a map, start at the lake, and then pick every 10th street.
+This type of sampling is (select all)?
+    a.
+Cluster sampling.
+    b.
+Systematic sampling.
+    c.
+Stratified sampling.
+    d.
+Simple random sampling.
+    e.
+Convenience sampling.
+16. Please name some reasons why you may wish to use cluster sampling (select all)?
+    a.
+Balance in responses.
+    b.
+Administrative convenience.
+    c.
+Efficiency in terms of money.
+    d.
+Underlying systematic concerns.
+    e.
+Estimation of sub-populations.
+17. Please consider Beaumont, 2020, 'Are probability surveys bound to disappear for the production of official statistics?'.
+With reference to that paper, do you think that probability surveys will disappear, and why or why not (please write a paragraph or two)?
 1. In your own words, what is an API (write a paragraph or two)?
 2. Find two APIs and discuss how you could use them to tell interesting stories (write a paragraph or two for each)?
 3. Find two APIs that have an R packages written around them.
 How could you use these to tell interesting stories (write a paragraph or two)?